nobsanno/ml_study/README.md

 Three directry are available.

-- common files are stored.
-common/
+- plane model generate programs are stored in "common/".

-- training probrams are stored. however, data are not available. training/
+- training programs are stored in "training/".

-- inferance programs are stored. inferance/
+- inferance programs are stored in "inferance/"